 What role does unit testing play in iOS development, and should I expect it from every Swift developer?

-How do I evaluate a Swift developer’s ability to work in a fast-paced product environment?
+How to evaluate a Swift developer in terms of ability to work in a fast-paced product environment?

 How can I tell if a Swift developer understands business impact, not just code?